metamaden/recountmethylation_instance/README.md

 Since downloaded IDATs may occasionally be malformed, mislabeled, or otherwise unreadable, a series of checks are performed automatically, including an evaluation of file sizes and similar sizes for paired red and green signal files.
-In practice, this means sample files are first read in batches, or chunks.
-If reading a given chunk fails, individual sample IDATs are read in successively and invalid files are excluded.
+In practice, this means an initial attempt is made to read in samples as batches, or chunks.
+If the attempt to read a given chunk fails, individual sample IDATs are read in successively and combined, and invalid files are excluded.

-Next, the flat red and green signal tables are used to make HDF5 `h5` and HDF5-SummarizedExperiment `h5se` objects.
-These are further used to derive DNAm in various other useful formats.
+Next, the flat red and green signal compilation tables are used to make HDF5 `h5` and HDF5-SummarizedExperiment `h5se` objects.

 ```
 snakemake --cores 1 get_h5db_rg